Digital Sports Route

 NAVER Sports is one of the strongest no-cable routes in the South Korea picture because it is built around digital viewing rather than a traditional TV package.
 Official NAVER help pages already show CHZZK support across mobile and TV apps.

-The only caution is that the exact live-match package still needs final confirmation.
-Use official platform announcements once the tournament gets closer.
+The only caution is that daily live placement still depends on final official announcements.
+Use JTBC, NAVER Sports, and CHZZK posts once the tournament gets closer.

 | Stage | Dates |